Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/prescription/qc.md

 ### Gene Coverage Report Download

-The **Download Report** button located above the table header allows you to download the gene coverage data in CSV format.
+The **Download report** button located above the table header allows you to download the gene coverage data in CSV format.